open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 A multi-cluster application uses a Kubernetes specification, but with additional automation of the deployment and lifecycle management of resources to individual clusters.
 A multi-cluster application allows you to deploy resources on multiple clusters, while maintaining easy-to-reconcile service routes, as well as full control of Kubernetes resource updates for all aspects of the application.

+## Cluster lifecycle (work in progress)

+The _cluster lifecycle_ defines the process the lifecycle of a cluster on the hub side.
+It includes the create, destroy of cluster through hive, the attach and detach functionality, the addon lifecycle and a UI to give a better user experience on that process.

 ### Application console (work in progress)